nathanuphoff/Magritte/readme.md

 The snippets above have an identical outcome.

 ### #handleAttributes
 With handleAttributes you can define middleware that is responsible for setting attributes to an element.
-By default aria, data, viewBox, and data-attributes use a bespoke attribute handler to ensure compatibility with the DOM-API.
+By default aria, data, viewBox, and xlink-attributes use a bespoke attribute handler to ensure compatibility with the DOM-API.
 By default the attribute value is set directly as the node property value, for elements with a namespace (svg) a wrapper for node.setAttribute is used.
 More coming soon...

 > The default bespoke methods are located at ./source/middleware/attributeHandlers.